 Can I Sue My Previous Employer?

-Yes, you can sue a former employer for workplace injustices, provided you do so within the applicable statute of limitations.
+Yes, you can file a lawsuit against a former employer for past workplace injustices, as long as you’re still within the statute of limitations in your state.

 What Should I Do if My Employer Offers a Settlement Before I File a Lawsuit?